Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2

-$(\ref{1.11})$, $(\ref{1.12})$ combined with theorem $\ref{t1.1}$ prove that $(\ref{1.1})$ and $(\ref{1.2})$ are globally well - posed.
-See \cite{GV1}, \cite{LinStrauss} for a proof of scattering in the radial case, \cite{CKSTT2}, \cite{CGT1}, \cite{PV} for a proof of scattering in the nonradial case for $u_{0} \in H^{1}$.
-The reason for the gap between the local well posedness result of theorem $\ref{t1.1}$ and the regularity needed to prove a global result in \cite{GV1} ($s = 1$) is due to an absence of a conserved quantity that controls $\| u(t) \|_{\dot{H}^{s}}$ for $0 < s < 1$.
-It is true that the momentum, a $\dot{H}^{1/2}$ - critical quantity, is conserved, but this quantity does not control the $\dot{H}^{1/2}$ norm.
-The first progress in extending the global well - posedness results for data in $H^{1}$ to $H^{s}$, $s < 1$ came from the Fourier truncation method. \cite{B2} proved that the cubic nonlinear initial value problem is globally well - posed in two dimensions for data in $H^{s}$, $s > \frac{3}{5}$ when $d = 2$.
-In three dimensions \cite{B6} proved global well - posedness for $s > \frac{11}{13}$ and global well - posedness and scattering for $s > \frac{5}{7}$ for $u_{0}$ is radial.
+$(\ref{1.11})$ and $(\ref{1.12})$ combined with the local well-posedness theorem (Theorem $\ref{t1.1}$) proves that $(\ref{1.1})$ and $(\ref{1.2})$ are globally well-posed for data in $H^{1}$.
+See \cite{GV1}, \cite{LinStrauss} for a proof of scattering in the radial case; \cite{CGT1}, \cite{CKSTT2}, and \cite{PV} for a proof of scattering in the nonradial case for $u_{0} \in H^{1}$.
+The reason for the gap between the local well-posedness result of Theorem $\ref{t1.1}$ and the regularity needed to prove a global result in \cite{GV1} ($s = 1$) is due to an absence of a conserved quantity that controls $\| u(t) \|_{\dot{H}^{s}}$ for $0 < s < 1$.
+It is true that the momentum, a $\dot{H}^{1/2}$-critical quantity, is conserved, but this quantity does not control the $\dot{H}^{1/2}$ norm.
+The first progress in extending the global well-posedness results for data in $H^{1}$ to $H^{s}$, $s < 1$ came from the Fourier truncation method. \cite{B2} proved that the cubic nonlinear initial value problem is globally well-posed in two dimensions for data in $H^{s}$, $s > \frac{3}{5}$ when $d = 2$.
+In three dimensions \cite{B6} proved global well-posedness for $s > \frac{11}{13}$ and global well-posedness and scattering for $s > \frac{5}{7}$ when $u_{0}$ is radial.
 In fact, \cite{B2}, \cite{B6} proved something more, namely that for $s$ in the appropriate interval